 Vertava Health offers effective, compassionate treatment in several states across the country, and we can help people find the care they need—wherever they are.

 About 15 miles outside the city of Memphis sits Southaven, Mississippi.
-This charming suburb of Memphis is home to Vertava Health’ Mississippi facility, Turning Point.
-As one of the leading, fully accredited addiction treatment programs in the greater Memphis area, Turning Point helps patients restore hope and balance to their lives after addiction.
+This charming suburb of Memphis is home to Vertava Health Mississippi, formerly Turning Point Rehab.
+As one of the leading, fully accredited addiction treatment programs in the greater Memphis area, we help patients restore hope and balance to their lives after addiction.

 It doesn’t just provide treatment for addiction but also the issues that underlie a patient’s addiction—including mood or mental health disorders.
 Staff physicians and therapists on campus specialize in treating patients with co-occurring disorders.
 This type of treatment helps individuals to regain emotional stability while also receiving effective treatment for drug or alcohol addiction.

-There is no one-size-fits-all treatment plan for patients at Turning Point.
+There is no one-size-fits-all treatment plan for patients at this facility.
 Discovering the right level of care is critical to a patient’s recovery.
 Upon arrival, patients work in tandem with their treatment team to build a treatment plan that will best meet their unique needs.

-Each individual treatment plan can include any number of the services offered on Turning Point’s campus, including:
+Each individual treatment plan can include any number of the services offered including: